OSBI: Alleged home invader dies after officer-involved shooting on Will Rogers Turnpike

 On Wednesday, Claremore police responded after Bobby Joe Johnston reportedly broke into a woman's home, accosted her and stole her vehicle, according to the Oklahoma State Bureau of Investigation.

-Johnston allegedly evaded officers during a short pursuit, eventually crashing the stolen vehicle on Interstate 44 about five miles east of Claremore.
+Johnston evaded officers during a short pursuit and eventually crashed the stolen vehicle on Interstate 44 about five miles east of Claremore.

-At the scene, Johnson reportedly approached the perimeter set by Claremore Police and Rogers County Sheriff’s deputies, when two officers and a deputy fired on the man.
-He was transported to a Claremore hospital where he died, OSBI said in a news release Thursday.
+At the scene, Johnson reportedly approached a perimeter set by Claremore police officers and Rogers County sheriff’s deputies, and two officers and a deputy shot at him.
+He was taken to a Claremore hospital, where he died, the OSBI said in a news release Thursday.

-"The investigation involves Native Americans and falls under the McGirt Supreme Court decision," according to the release, adding the FBI is also assisting in the ongoing investigation.
+"The investigation involves Native Americans and falls under the McGirt Supreme Court decision," according to the release, which adds that the FBI is also assisting in the ongoing investigation.